From the Waimea Farmers Markets to Rum Tasting and a Cultural Helicopter Tour, We’ve Got Your Trip Covered

 Recharge in Your Private Residence

-Adventure-filled days call for a soulful home-away-from-home space to relax and recharge, and Mauna Lani’s two-bedroom residences fit the bill beautifully.
-Located steps from the sand and ocean and finished in sophisticated neutrals, they feature full kitchens, indoor-outdoor living spaces, private swimming pools and outdoor rain showers.
+Adventure-filled days call for a soulful home-away-from-home space to relax and recharge.
+Mauna Lani’s two-bedroom residences fit the bill beautifully.
+These homes are steps from the sand and ocean and finished in sophisticated neutrals.
+They feature full kitchens, indoor-outdoor living spaces, private swimming pools and outdoor rain showers.
 Dedicated Guest Experience Curators can seamlessly personalize your stay from check-in to check-out with curated itineraries, dinner and activity reservations.
-Additional perks include a complimentary round-trip car transfer to and from Kona International Airport, private beach access, a one-day poolside cabana or beachside Hālau rental and daily breakfast at HāLani.
+Additional perks include a complimentary round-trip car transfer to and from Kona International Airport.
+You can slo enjoy private beach access, a one-day poolside cabana or beachside Hālau rental and daily breakfast at HāLani.
 Yes—your Big Island vacation is sure to exceed expectations.

 Mauna Lani, Auberge Resorts Collection